-But starting standup involves writing jokes, going to open mikes and being terrible for a while, so most intelligent people don’t ever bother trying.
+But starting standup involves writing jokes, going to open mikes and being terrible for a while.
+So most intelligent people don’t even bother trying.

-To give those people a chance to feel the thrill of doing comedy, I created a show where people get to experience being a comic with the help of veteran comedians who write jokes and coach them in taking the stage.
+To give those sane people a chance to feel the thrill of doing comedy, I created a show where they get to experience being a comic with the help of veteran comedians who write jokes and coach them in taking the stage.
 We remove all the stuff that can make that first set awful and give them the tips and tricks to succeed.

-“I Think I’d Be Good At That” is one of the most unique, crazy and fun comedy shows in the Bay Area and I’m very proud to say that so far all our Newbies have crushed it at the show and we’ve been helping people experience the thrill of doing stand-up comedy.
+“I Think I’d Be Good At That” is one of the most unique, crazy and fun comedy shows in the Bay Area.
+And so far, all our Newcomers have crushed it at the show and we’ve been helping people get a taste for what keeps comedians coming back to the stage.

 Here are the segments from the latest edition of “I Think I’d Be Good At That” –

 And from the show in Summer 2017:

 Comics who want to be booked on the show, please read this:

 Due to the nature and format of the show, AND the fact that I can only do it about once every other month at the moment, I can’t book ahead like I would prefer and I also can’t book everybody who reaches out.
 I appreciate people wanting to do my show and am always looking for sharp, funny comics who can write great material to be part of it.
 If you’re regularly getting work and doing longer sets, please drop me a line to let me know you’re interested or just drop by the show sometime.
 If you primarily do open mikes and are three years (or less) into stand-up, it’s probably not the right time for you to be on the show.
 For the most part, to book this show I start putting my ideal lineup on a list and start seeing who’s available, and most of the time I’m lucky that everybody I want is excited to do it.